 Tips to Writing a Readable Form

-While most Institutional Review Boards require a reabability between the 6th-8th grades, Marywood University's IRB understands that readability may be skewed by such factors as the use of formal names, providing definitions, or even the analysis program itself.
-As a result, our IRB requires a readability between the 8th-10th grade reading levels for the general public.
-However, readability may need to be increased or decreased depending on the particular population under study.
-For children or the mentally challenged, assent or consent forms should be developmentally appropriate.
+While most Institutional Review Boards require reabability scores between grades six and eight, Marywood University's IRB understands that readability may be skewed by formal names, definitions, or even the analysis program itself.
+As a result, it should be at or below a tenth grade reading level for the general public.
+However, it may need to be decreased depending on the population under study.
+For children or those with impaired decision-making capacity, assent or consent forms also need to be developmentally appropriate.